Types of Plots

 In the Create a new plot dialog, enter a Name and Label if necessary or leave the default one.

-Decide what type of plot you need, Time series or Cross plot.
+Decide what type of plot you need, Time series , Cross plot or Bar chart.

-Select the data you want to display, e.g., the Pressure, Gas and Water data.
+Select the desired data channels to display, such as Pressure, Gas, and Water.

 If Time series plot is selected, the data channels will be plotted vs time.